thelonewolff/personal/README.md

 You only need to install node to run this code.

 After you install node.
-You'll need to run the below command once.
+You'll need to run the below command once:
     npm install

 This will install all the dependencies associated with the project.

 You can run the code using the following command: npm start